vrunalp199/Athena-AI/README.md

 # ⚠ Disclaimer

-Anthena AI is intended for educational purposes, cybersecurity research, defensive security operations, and authorized security testing only.
+Athena AI is intended for educational purposes, cybersecurity research, defensive security operations, and authorized security testing only.

 Users are responsible for complying with all applicable laws and regulations.